Maximize your workouts with hormone-focused training tips

 Fact: Consistent sleep, balanced calories, and smart programming have far stronger and more reliable effects on hormones than most over-the-counter supplements.[3] - Myth: “Low testosterone always requires testosterone replacement therapy.”

-Fact: Weight loss, exercise, and sleep optimization can significantly raise testosterone in many men with mild to moderate deficiency, and guidelines recommend addressing these first in most cases.[4] - Myth: “If your lab numbers are ‘normal,’ hormones cannot be part of the problem.”
+Fact: Weight loss, exercise, and sleep optimization can significantly raise testosterone in many men with mild deficiency, and guidelines commonly recommend addressing these factors and confirming low morning testosterone on repeat testing before treatment decisions.[4] - Myth: “If your lab numbers are ‘normal,’ hormones cannot be part of the problem.”

 Fact: “Normal” lab ranges are wide.
 Symptoms, trends over time, and how you respond to lifestyle changes matter as much as single test results.